Learn Canoe Paddling Techniques

 Extra Tips for a Smooth Ride

 While paddling isn’t super complicated, a few small tips can make a big difference.
 First, try to paddle in sync with your partner.
 It makes the canoe glide more smoothly and helps keep you going straight.
 Switching sides every once in a while can also help your arms stay fresh.
-And always keep an eye on the water ahead so you can steer around any obstacles like rocks or tree branches.
+A good paddle guide can also make learning even easier.

 How Is Kayaking Different from Canoeing?